We can divide two numbers in C language using the division operator '/'. Consider the expressionz = x / y;

 In C language, when we divide two integers, we get an integer result, e.g., 5/2 evaluates to 2.

-As a general rule integer/integer = integer, float/integer = float and integer/float = float.
-So we convert denominator to float in our program, you may also write float in the numerator.
+Let's write a program to understand division in C. While dividing to avoid getting the result converted to an integer we convert denominator to float in our program, you may also write float in the numerator.
 This explicit conversion is known as typecasting.

 C program for arithmetic operations